-The main outcome of our analysis is that all products detect a larger proportion of high intensity cyclonic features - as indicated by the heavier tail of the cyclone distribution (Fig. 5a) relative to that of the anticyclones (Fig. 5a) - while the mean intensity of major cyclonic events is 1.5-2.0 times larger relative to major anticyclonic events between 2016-2020.
-Starting from the consideration that previous studies indicated a dominant role of the weather in driving sea-ice drift in the region (see Sect.
+435 The main outcome of our analysis is that all products detect a larger proportion of high intensity cyclonic features - as indicated by the heavier tail of the cyclone distribution (Fig. 5a) relative to that of the anticyclones (Fig. 5a) - while the mean intensity of major cyclonic events is 1.5-2.0 times larger relative to major anticyclonic events between 2016-2020.
+Starting from the consideration that previous studies indicate that weather primarily drives sea-ice drift in the region (see Sect.
 1), this suggests that atmospheric cyclones may inject more rotational momentum into the underlying sea ice than anticyclones.
+Furthermore, the Weddell Sea is dominated by a climatological low-pressure cell - termed the Weddell Low - which is the result of the frequent passing of cyclones through this region caused by intense cyclogenesis in the Atlantic Sector (Grieger et al., 2018; Simmonds et al., 2003; Wei and Qin, 2016) or low pressure features crossing the Drake Passage to the east (Gonzalez et al., 2018).
+Since it has been shown that the ice vorticity field is primarily weather driven, this dominance of cyclonic rotation in the atmosphere likely contributes to the more frequent and intense cyclonic vorticity features detected in the sea ice.
 However, there may be other factors that could lead to a higher proportion of cyclones in sea-ice drift.
 The feature-tracking method of drift retrieval may be susceptible to inaccuracies under conditions of rapid dynamic and thermodynamic changes in sea-ice properties, such as in the event of a strong cyclone traversing the sea ice where the motion field has strong temporal gradients.
-This is evidenced in Case Study 1, where an atmospheric cyclone's tendency to modify the radiometric properties of the sea ice seemingly hinders the drift retrieval process, thereby resulting in poor quality-flagged drift estimates from the affected locations.
+This is evidenced in Case Study 1, where an atmospheric cyclone's tendency to modify the radiometric properties of the sea ice seemingly hinders the drift retrieval process, thereby resulting in poor quality-flagged drift estimates from the affected 450 locations.
 Conversely, high-pressure cells are typically characterized by calmer atmospheric conditions, where the local weather is less influential on the quality of the drift estimates.
 This may explain the larger disagreement between products in the distribution of cyclonic features (Fig. 5b) than that of anticyclonic features (Fig. 5a).
 It is therefore necessary to consider that rapidly moving ice floes under the effect of polar storms may be blurring the rotational drift we are attempting to estimate over a 48 h period, causing a larger discrepancy between products and contributing to the large spatial variability observed in cyclonic features.
-It is thus difficult to discern whether the dominance of cyclonic rotation in the ice - both in frequency of events and their intensity - is primarily because atmospheric cyclones are more effective in engendering rotational motion into the underlying sea ice, or whether the feature tracking method of drift retrieval is overly sensitive to the conditions under an atmospheric cyclone.
+It is thus difficult to discern whether the dominance of cyclonic rotation in the ice - both in frequency of events and their intensity - is due to 1) the dominance of cyclonic rotation in the overlying atmosphere; 2) atmospheric cyclones being more effective at engendering rotational motion in the underlying sea ice than anticyclones; 3) the feature tracking method of drift retrieval being overly sensitive to the conditions under an atmospheric cyclone; 4) any combination of the aforementioned considerations.